xod-wow/LiteButtonAuras/README.md

 If ability is in your spell book you can use it by name otherwise spell ID.

 This is only for extra mappings, it does not affect the matching name display.

+## How to find spell IDs

+Every ability and every buff/debuff has an associated Spell ID, which you need to know to configure custom highlights (above).

+LiteButtonAuras doesn't include any helpers for finding spell IDs, you'll need to do it yourself.
+Here are three ways to do this:

+1. Look up wowhead.com.
+The spell ID is the number after spell= in the URL.
+1. Get an addon that adds Spell IDs to the tooltip.
+1. If you have the _Details!_ addon, it keeps a list of everything is has seen that you can view with `/details spells`

+##  If This AddOn Seems Abandoned

+If more than two weeks go by after a major patch and this addon isn't updated, I've probably been hit by a bus.
+In that case I encourage anyone with the necessary ability to take over maintenance of the addon.
+It is released under the terms of the GNU General Public License, which means anyone can take it and do whatever they want with it, as long as they don't claim they wrote it and they too release their code under the same terms.